cbalint13/nextpnr-anneal/README.md

 ![MANGO](https://github.com/cbalint13/nextpnr-anneal/raw/master/images/tunning-pnr.gif)

 * The goal of tunner is to significantly shorten the time to explore the best parameters given a configuration [space](https://github.com/cbalint13/nextpnr-anneal/blob/master/bench/marlann/nextpnr-explore.py#L60-L63).
-* The tunner will **find near the best one** in order of magnitude shorter time compared to exhaustive brute force.
+* The tunner will **find near the best one** in orders of magnitude shorter time compared to exhaustive brute force.

 Available annelars for nextpnr are in ```tunners```: